How to get rid of ring in toilet

 Types of rings in a toilet bowl

-If you have a black, orange or green ring in your toilet bowl it is from mold or mildew buildup.
+If you have a black, orange, or green ring in your toilet bowl, it is from mold or mildew buildup.
 This is usually due to moisture issues and not the quality of your water.
-It is very common to see mold or mildew build up in wet parts of a bathrooms like the toilet, shower, bathtub grout and tiles.
+It is very common to see mold or mildew build-up in wet parts of a bathroom like a toilet, shower, bathtub grout, and tiles.

 How do I get rid of the black ring in my toilet?